 - Switch off recently switched on electrical devices (because possible sources of interference, such as PC, WLAN, light, power supplies, control systems, electrical devices)

-- Separate the radio from electricity (or remove batteries/accu) and switch it on after about a minute
+- Separate the radio from electricity (or remove batteries) and switch it on after about a minute

 - Perform a new automatic search on the radio

-- Possibly carry out a "reset" on the radio or application the factory settings (attention: all previous list and settings are deleted) and start a new search
+- Possibly carry out a "reset" on the radio to factory settings (attention: all previous list and settings will be deleted) and start a new search

 - For more information, call the support number of the RAS at 0471 546688 or write an e-mail to firstname.lastname@example.org.
 We're here to help!

 At www.ras.bz.it/radio you can view almost all recivable DAB programs.